-Mr. Aaron's amended employment agreement also provides that, subject to stockholder approval, effective for fiscal 2010, Mr. Aaron will be entitled to receive a bonus of up to 4% of our Pre-Tax Income (as defined in the employment agreement) in excess of \$2,000,000.
-It is contemplated that, if the performance-based bonus provision of the amended employment agreement is approved by our stockholders, the bonuses awarded to Mr. Aaron for fiscal 2010 and future years under the amended employment agreement will be treated as "performance-based" compensation that is exempt from the \$1 million deduction limitation of Section 162(m) of the Code.
-See "Proposal No. 2 - Approval of the Performance-Based Bonus Provision of the Amended Employment Agreement with Sammy Aaron"
+Mr. Aaron's amended employment agreement also provides that Mr. Aaron is entitled to receive a bonus of up to 4% of our Pre-Tax Income (as defined in the employment agreement) in excess of \$2,000,000.
+The annual bonus formula was approved by our shareholders at our 2009 Annual Meeting.
+Accordingly, we expect that the bonuses awarded to Mr. Aaron for fiscal 2010 and future years under the amended employment agreement will be treated as "performance-based" compensation that is exempt from the \$1 million deduction limitation of Section 162(m) of the Code.